 Foundation / Corporation

-Grants to California and Oregon nonprofit organizations for collaborative, innovative watershed conservation projects.
+Grants to Oregon and California nonprofit organizations in eligible regions for collaborative and innovative watershed conservation projects.
 Funding is intended for a wide range of initiatives, from pre-restoration to post-project evaluation.
-Eligible watersheds in California include the Mattole River watershed, the mid-Klamath/Scott/Shasta rivers, the Truckee River watershed, Yuba/Bear/American rivers, and the North Fork Feather River watershed.
+Eligible watersheds in California include the Mattole River watershed; the mid-Klamath/Scott/Shasta rivers; and in the Sierra Nevada, the Truckee River watershed, Yuba/Bear/American rivers, and the North Fork Feather River watershed.
 In Oregon, eligible areas include the upper Deschutes Basin and the upper John Day Basin.

 In these key watersheds, the Foundation’s strategies include: